MatrixTSL/IM3214/docs/WORKSHEET_MCQ_UPDATE_LOG.md

 Purpose: Track changes made to the Multiple Choice Questions (MCQs) across worksheets to align with the course answers, hide simulations after Q&A, and distribute correct options fairly across A–D.

-Source of truth for questions/answers: `docs/CP2388 – PLC Fundamentals for Maintenance Engineers - Answers.txt`
+Source of truth for questions/answers: `docs/CP6211 – Siemens LOGO!
+PLCfor Maintenance Engineers - Answers.txt`

 ## Completed work